rubocop/guard-rubocop/README.md

 Guard::Rubocop allows you to automatically check Ruby code style with [RuboCop](https://github.com/bbatsov/rubocop) when files are modified.

-Tested on MRI 1.9 and MRI 2.0, according to RuboCop.
+Tested on MRI 1.9, MRI 2.0, JRuby and Rubinius in 1.9 modes.

 ## Installation